darrenks/atlas/docs/IO.md

 ## Shorthand

 There is currently a shorthand for getting a column of ints from stdin and that is to use an unmatched `}`.
-This feels a bit hacky so I may remove it, but it is highly useful for the repetitive task of parsing input.
+This feels a bit hacky, but it is highly useful for the repetitive task of parsing input.